-Ancient Incan technology harvesting water to combat Peru’s crisis
+Ancient Incan technology used to harvest water to combat Peru’s crisis

 “We have got to take control of the management of water for the crops.
 This is all being done thanks to the knowledge of our ancestors.”

-San Pedro, isolated at the best of times, was cut off from the rest of Peru for a year because of the Covid-19 pandemic – during which it is thought that every family in the town lost someone to the virus.
+San Pedro, isolated at the best of times, was cut off from the rest of Peru for a year because of the Covid pandemic, during which it is thought that every family in the town lost someone to the virus.

 But locals grasped the opportunity to rebuild the canals.
 The recovery took 30 workers from the town four months.
-Most of the community is involved in the project because local crops, such as avocado, apples, and maize, are dependent on it.
+Most of the community is involved in the project, because local crops, such as avocado, apples and maize, are dependent on it.

-Practical Action supported the community by working with local leaders to organise a volunteer workforce and helped pay for the transport of construction materials and people to the mountain areas where springs and small lakes originate.
-It also provides simple rain gauges to measure rainfall and help predict flooding further down the river basin.
+Practical Action supported the community by working with local leaders to organise a volunteer workforce, and helped pay for the transport of construction materials and people to the mountain areas where springs and small lakes originate.
+It also provides simple rain gauges to measure rainfall and help predict flooding further down along the river basin.

 Access to water in Lima, Peru’s capital, is becoming harder.
-It is the second driest city in the world and the glaciers in the Andes are melting at an alarming rate because of the climate crisis.
+It is the second driest city in the world, and the glaciers in the Andes are melting at an alarming rate because of the climate crisis.

 The techniques used by Mr Rios may be a vital weapon as water becomes scarcer, particularly in isolated communities.